Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 * **Security Risk:** Support users can manipulate customer IDs in the UI/API to access restricted data.

 ### Objective:

-The objective of this exercise is to identify and remediate vulnerabilities that allow support users to perform actions reserved for administrators.
-By enforcing strict access controls, we will ensure that only authorized users can perform sensitive operations, thereby reinforcing business logic and mitigating security risks.
+The objective of this exercise is to implement object-level authorization, data masking, and audit logging to ensure users only access customer data they are authorized to view.
+By enforcing these security controls, we will restrict data visibility appropriately and maintain comprehensive records of access, thereby protecting sensitive information and mitigating unauthorized data exposure risks.

 ## 🚨 2.
 Vulnerable Code :
 we will use exactly the [remediated code from Exercise 1.1.](../ex1.1#%EF%B8%8F-4-remediation), It correctly prevents support users from touching other users’ incidents, but it does not yet enforce admin‑only rules (e.g. closing high‑urgency incidents, modifying closed incidents, deleting any incident).